Lydialahouasnia/Spreadsheet-Analysis/README.md

 3. Output the total sales across all months

 Extended Tasks
-● Calculate the following:
-- Monthly changes as a percentage
+1. Calculate monthly changes as a percentage
-- The average
+2. Calculate the average
-- Months with the highest and lowest sales
+3. Calculate months with the highest and lowest sales
-● Visualise the data
+4. Visualise the data